skaman82/2.4GHz-Fatshark-Module/README.md

 …

 # UPDATING THE FIRMWARE
 You will need a FTDI to USB adapter to upload the module firmware.
 You may need to install the FTDI driver for it.
+Set the FTDI to 5V.

 Steps to upload new firmware
 1. Install Arduino IDE